 Photo courtesy of Colorado Tourism

 Colorado’s a haven for snow lovers and Durango is no exception, but in December the town is all about the holidays.
-The Christmas Season in Durango typically runs from Thanksgiving through the end of the year.
-Begin your adventure with a ride on the Durango and Silverton Narrow Gauge Railroad through Cascade Canyon in the San Juan National Forest through Cascade Canyon in the San Juan National Forest and then hop aboard the Polar Express.
+Begin your adventure with a ride on the Durango and Silverton Narrow Gauge Railroad through Cascade Canyon in the San Juan National Forest and then hop aboard the Polar Express.
 Bring the kids for a special gift from Santa himself!
-The 45th Holiday Arts and Crafts Festival (Dec.
-7) and the Holiday Farmers Market (Dec.
-14) give you an abundance of gift-giving opportunities.
+The Winter Solstice Artisans’ Market at the Durango Arts Center gives you an abundance of gift-giving opportunities.
 And if you want to get out into the snow, there’s plenty at Purgatory Resort.